hasanakgoz/Sample_Training/README.md

         mvn clean install

-* Analyze it with SonarQube using Maven:
+* Analyze it with SonarQube using Apache Maven:

         mvn sonar:sonar